axelerant/custom-bulkquick-edit/readme.txt

 	* Upload directory `custom-bulkquick-edit` to your website's `/wp-content/plugins/` directory
 	* Be sure to overwrite your existing `custom-bulkquick-edit` folder contents

+= Deactivation =

+* Click the "Deactivate" link for "Custom Bulk/Quick Edit Premium" at WordPress Admin > Plugins

+= Deletion =

+* Click the "Delete" link for "Custom Bulk/Quick Edit Premium" at WordPress Admin > Plugins
+* Click the "Yes, Delete these files and data" button to confirm "Custom Bulk/Quick Edit Premium" plugin removal

 == Frequently Asked Questions ==